 Unlike its sponsoring organizations, the Register of Professional Archaeologists is not a membership society.
 It focuses on the promotion and maintenance of professional standards in archaeology and the registration of qualified archaeologists.
-The Register’s sponsoring organizations endorse the mission of the Register, encourage their qualified members to register, and provide annual financial support.
+The Organization’s sponsoring organizations endorse the mission of the Register of Professional Archaeologists, encourage their qualified members to register, and provide annual financial support.

 Please take a moment to read more about our sponsors below.
 We welcome you to visit each of their websites.